aarongilly/aarongilly.github.io/_pages/pdw.md

 ![recommened-approach.jpeg](/assets/images/pdw-recommened-approach.jpeg)

 This gives you a one-stop shop for overviewing all your time-bound data.
 It works well with PivotTables and charts.
 It provides the most natural interface for data import, compatible with copy/pasting files, copy/pasting data, using Google Forms, or IFTTT.
+You can write a relatively small chunk of code to receive HTTP Requests, parse them, find the workbook associated with the request, and append a row to it.
+[Like a surprisingly small chunk of code](https://github.com/aarongilly/simpleAppsScriptDataWriter/blob/master/webAppBase.js).

 ### If You’re Really Serious